zhanghongchuang/perp-dex-tools/README_EN.md

 4. **Set up environment variables**:
    Create a `.env` file in the project root directory and use env_example.txt as a template to modify with your API keys.

+5. **Telegram Bot Setup (Optional)**:
+   To receive trading notifications, please refer to the [Telegram Bot Setup Guide](docs/telegram-bot-setup-en.md) to configure your Telegram bot.

 ## Strategy Overview

 **Important Notice**: Everyone must first understand the logic and risks of this script so you can set parameters that are more suitable for yourself, or you might think this is not a good strategy and don't want to use it at all.
 As I mentioned on Twitter, I didn't write these scripts for sharing purposes, but because I'm actually using this script myself, so I wrote it, and then shared it.